Skip to main content

 By the end of your first term, you will have had a chance to read a lot, to write a lot, and engage with your peers around many issues.
 At Knox and in the Summer Common Reading, we challenge ourselves to reflect on how we think about the world; we may attempt to persuade others and, in turn, allow ourselves to be persuaded by new ways of seeing things.
 We may develop firm new beliefs rooted in well-crafted arguments but we will also not always know all the answers.
 Throughout your Knox education, our aim is to help you to become a critical thinker and a life-long learner.
 Your journey starts here.

-A Note on Paper Copies of Learning to Disagree: For students with a domestic U.S. address, we have mailed a paper copy of the book to you.
+A Note on Paper Copies of Learning to Disagree: For students with a domestic U.S. address, we will mail a paper copy of the book to you in early July.
 If you have an international address, your paper copy of the book awaits your arrival to Knox.
-In the meantime, you can check out an e-version of the book from the Knox Library.
+In the meantime, students outside the U.S. can check out an e-version of the book from the Knox Library.
 Instructions are here.
 [MyKnox login required.]
+Ebooks are limited in number.
+If you have a U.S. address, please wait for your paper copy and permit international students to access the ebooks.

 Sincerely,